bookercodes/booker.codes/works/scrimba-blog.md

 ![Scrimba blog alt text](../../img/scrimba-blog-content-tracker.png) I also wrote and maintained a style guide, moving it forward with every revision.
 I try not to share the same feedback twice and update the style guide instead.

-At the time of this writing, I am in the process of supporting our most experienced writers to complete peer reviews.
+At the time of this writing, I am in the process of supporting our most experienced writers to complete peer reviews to remove myself as a bottleneck and publish more top posts every month.

 ## Systematic content repurposing